ugokingsley/jekyll-now/_posts/2017-11-10-Getting Started With Django – Part 2.md

 files.
 Do it only in the development mode.

 		DATABASES = {
     			'default': {
         				'ENGINE': 'django.db.backends.sqlite3',
         				'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
     			}
 		}
 Database is set in the ‘Database’ dictionary.
 The example above is for SQLite engine.
 Django also supports:

 	MySQL (django.db.backends.mysql)

 	PostGreSQL (django.db.backends.postgresql_psycopg2)

-Oracle (django.db.backends.oracle) and NoSQL DB MongoDB (django_mongodb_engine)
+	Oracle (django.db.backends.oracle) and NoSQL DB

+	MongoDB (django_mongodb_engine)

-2. django app(daetacitystore) directory
+2. django app(djangoapp) directory

-      daetacitystore/
+      		djangoapp/

           			migrations/

           			__init__.py

           			admin.py

           			apps.py

           			models.py

           			tests.py

           			views.py

-__init__.py: Just to make sure python handles this folder as a package. admin.py: This file helps you make the app modifiable in the admin interface. apps.py: this file is used for app configuration models.py: This is where all the application models are stored. tests.py: This is where your unit tests are. views.py: This is where your application views are.
+__init__.py: Just to make sure python handles this folder as a package.

+admin.py: This file helps you make the app modifiable in the admin interface.

+apps.py: this file is used for app configuration

+models.py: This is where all the application models are stored.

+tests.py: This is where your unit tests are.

+views.py: This is where your application views are.

-At this stage we have our "daetacitystore" application, now we need to register it with our Django
+At this stage we have our "djangoapp" application, now we need to register it with our Django

-project "daetacitystore".
+project "djangoapp".
 To do so, update INSTALLED_APPS tuple in the settings.py file of your

 project (add your app name):

 		INSTALLED_APPS = [
     			'django.contrib.admin',
     			'django.contrib.auth',
     			'django.contrib.contenttypes',
    			 'django.contrib.sessions',
     			'django.contrib.messages',
    			 'django.contrib.staticfiles',
-    'daetacitystore',
+   			 'djangoapp',
 			]